git-town/git-town/website/src/commands/hack.md

 given name off the [main branch](../preferences/main-branch.md) and brings all uncommitted changes over to it.

-When running without uncommitted changes in your workspace, it also [syncs](sync.md) the main branch to ensure you develop on top of the current state of the repository.
-If the workspace contains uncommitted changes, `git hack` does not perform this sync to let you commit your open changes first and then sync later.
+If your Git workspace is clean (no uncommitted changes), it also [syncs](sync.md) the main branch to ensure you develop on top of the current state of the repository.
+If the workspace is not clean (contains uncommitted changes), `git town hack` does not perform this sync to let you commit your open changes.

 ### Positional arguments